New Scotland Yard, storied London police HQ, sold to Abu Dhabi

 The Met, as the service is often called, is as well-known for its role as Britain's leading police force as for its links with famous fictional sleuths such as Sherlock Holmes.

-The sale, for 370 million pounds ($580 million), is part of a trend that has seen well-known public buildings sold in recent years to tap soaring real estate prices.
+The sale, for 370 million pounds, is part of a trend that has seen well-known public buildings sold in recent years to tap soaring real estate prices.

 The building, which sold for 120 million pounds more than the suggested price, will be transformed into luxury flats.